tonaku47/msac-lab6/exercise09.md

 7. How much of the commit hash do you need to specify?
 Hint, run `git help log`

+7 hash and 7 charaters

 8. How can you show just the last three commit messages?
+To pick sha three nodes of hash is important for the discovery and to focus last three commit shows the messages.